libor-m/ngs-course/07-gtools.rst

 	-b <( sortBed -i /data-shared/bed_examples/Ensembl.NCBIM37.67.bed ) |
 	wc -l

-3. Count the number of merged open chromatin regions file overlapping with genes
+3. Count the number of genes overlapping the set of merged open chromatin regions

 Here, we are supposed to do right the opposite, i.e. count the number of genes containing open chromatin region from the ENCODE dataset.